sapien99/configureight/README.md

 ```

 ### Paths and Structure
-configur8 works on a folders containing files which hold config keyvals.
+configur∞ works on a folders containing files which hold config keyvals.
 Those folders are used for overriding.
 A simple example could look like the following.
 The base folder contains general values, envs/dev and envs/prod values for specific environments and apps/app1 contains application specific values.

 ```sh
 base